Data Loss Prevention Report

 Delete File

-For SaaS API events on Webex Teams, when a message is monitored and a rule violation is detected, you can manually delete the message or file.
+For SaaS API events on Webex Teams and Slack, when a message is monitored and a rule violation is detected, you can manually delete the message or file.

 Quarantine File

-• The user who authorises access to Umbrella will have access to the quarantine folder.
+- The user who authorizes access to Umbrella will have access to the quarantine folder.
 All other accesses and collaborators are removed.
 Thus, we recommend that the admin add the relevant DLP Admins as additional collaborators to the folder.

 Restore File from Quarantine